navadon/flutter_firebase_ml_vision/README.md

 ## Flutter Firebase ML Vision Demo

-This project is a demp Flutter app using Firebase's cloud-based ML (Face Detector).
+This project is a demo Flutter app using Firebase's cloud-based ML (Face Detector).